oVirt/vdsm/README.md

   the committer, and `VERSION`.

-- Committing these changes, with subject "New release: `VERSION`" and posting the patch to gerrit.
+- Committing these changes, with subject "New release: `VERSION`" and posting the patch to GitHub.

 - Verifying the patch by checking that the Jenkins build produced a correct set of RPMs with the correct version.